Sports in Leipzig

 Leipzig - an Athletic Capital

-Leipzig loves sports.
-Leipzig lives sports.
+Leipzig loves sport.
+Leipzig lives sport.
 Leipzig is sport.

 Leipzig and sports belong together - and have done for centuries!
 At the same time, grass-roots athletics is just as at home in Leipzig as top-class sport.
 And since the people of Leipzig are known and appreciated for their hospitality, it is not surprising that Leipzig is a popular venue for various major international events such as the LEIPZIG MARATHON or the tennis tournament Leipzig Open.